maxbarnas/sigkill.dk/blog/2018-06-13-tfp-trip-report.md

 Futhark*, given by the [DIKU](http://diku.dk) student Anders Kiel Hovgaard, who implemented higher-order functions for [Futhark](https://futhark-lang.org) for his masters project.
-This was a very succesful project and Anders's work was very polished (including both a robust implementation and a formal proof of correctness of the defunctionalisation algorithm).
+This was a very successful project and Anders's work was very polished (including both a robust implementation and a formal proof of correctness of the defunctionalisation algorithm).
 The talk was good, too.